Posted: 1/23/24 | January 23rd, 2024

 I love Mexico City.
 It’s dynamic, diverse, bustling, and filled with incredible museums and restaurants.

-However, with so much to see and do, I always suggest that first-time visitors here take a walking tour (or three) during their trip.
-History, food, nightlife, markets — there are all kinds of tours that can introduce you to the city with the help of an expert local guide.
+With so much to see and do, I always suggest that first-time visitors to CDMX (Ciudad de México) take a walking tour (or three) during their trip.
+History, food, nightlife, markets…there are all kinds of tours that can introduce you to the city with the help of an expert local guide.

 Here’s my list of the best walking tours in Mexico City: